 This fee INCLUDES a step-on qualifed Xhosa guide who will instruct you on the culture of the Xhosa people and the intracacies of apartheid and post-apartheid recovery.

+To get the best from this tour, it is better to do this trip in the morning when the shools and pre-schools are open.
 After the tour, clients are given the choice to be dropped at the Robben Island boat departing from the V&A Waterfront, to make their own way back to the hotel after the trip.
+Or they can be dropped at their hotel or place of residence, or another site of interest.

 Please Note: Township Dinners (without the tour) can be arranged at a cost of R1300 for return dinner transport (max 7 passengers) plus a dinner charge of R350pp excluding drinks.